 And if you’re getting divorced, how do you deal with court delays?

 Watch family law expert Bari Z. Weinberger answer these pressing questions, and more.
 Prefer to read?
 A transcript of her video is below.

 Can we help you?
-Call us at 888-888-0919 to speak with an attorney for free.
+Call us at 888-888-0919 to speak with an attorney for an initial consultation.
 Phone or video consultations are available.

 Expert Answers To Your COVID-19 Custody & Divorce Questions [Video Transcript]

 I know so many of you out there are worried and feeling anxious, so I want to go through some of the questions we’ve been receiving to give you real information that you can use…

 Q: What should our emergency parenting time plan be?